Hi, I´m from Colombia (first post) and I want to share my thoughts on lack of geographic diversity in EA.

 -Whether giving locally could be better (or not) for donors in low and middle income countries:

 Countries with weak currencies such as mine face high exchange rates (especially in hard times such as this pandemic).
 I have the intuition that with a volatile dollar price it doesn't always make sense to donate to EA recommended charities and perhaps donors could allocate better their donations by donating locally.
-In my case I just switch to save and donate later (because I'm young and my salary is low haha) but what if I still want to donate a little bit to keep motivation?
+In my case I just switch to save and donate later (because I'm young ) but what if I still want to donate a little bit to keep motivation?
 Or what if I want to convince my friend's uncle to donate?I still want to have an informed opinion.

 -Spot regional differences within countries when answering different types of questions: Even if my country's GDP is higher than many countries where effective donations according to EA are allocated, there are many regions within my country where poverty is extremely high, even higher than in richer cities from poorer countries.
 Those differences are hard to spot if EA spots “poverty” as a whole without zooming in geographical zones.